artplay254/artplay254/README.md

 ---

-## About Me
+## 👨‍💻 About Me

 - Teen dev building discipline through code
-- Living in Lipetsk, Russia — dreaming of Norway’s fjords & tech hubs
+- Living in Lipetsk, Russia — dreaming of Norway's fjords & tech hubs
 - 5 AM cold showers, parkour, and no excuses
 - Big fan of *Dragon Ball*, *The Flash*, and shipping real projects
 - Arch Linux enthusiast